StephenWond/QualifiTechTest/README.md

-To get running please perform the following steps:
+To get running please perform the following steps: <br /> <br />

-Update the connectionstring in the appsettings.json file Run the following command to generate and seed the database: dotnet ef database update Run the application locally
+Update the connectionstring in the appsettings.json file <br />
+Run the following command to generate and seed the database: dotnet ef database update <br />
+Run the application locally <br />
-Run the postman tests stored here: ..\QualifiTest\Postman\Qualifi.postman_collection.json
+Run the postman tests stored here: ..\QualifiTest\Postman\Qualifi.postman_collection.json <br />